rweekly/rweekly.org/draft.md

 + [Is it a job offer for a Data Scientist?](http://smarterpoland.pl/index.php/2017/01/is-it-a-job-offer-for-a-data-scientist/)

++ [Mapping useRs](http://forwards.github.io/blog/2017/01/13/mapping-users/) - The first in a series of posts on the useR!
+2016 survey.

 ### R in Real World

 + [Text Mining Amazon Mobile Phone Reviews: Interesting Insights](http://www.kdnuggets.com/2017/01/data-mining-amazon-mobile-phone-reviews-interesting-insights.html)